-For your business to be valuable – and sellable one day – you need some way to generate sales after you’re gone.
-Many business owners hire a superstar salesperson to replace themselves as a rainmaker but that’s a trap.
+For your business to be valuable – and sellable one day – you need some way to generate sales that doesn’t depend solely on you.
+Many business owners hire a superstar salesperson to replace themselves as a rainmaker, but that’s a trap.

 1. Charge up front

-Sales reps are expensive to find and train, so in order to avoid running out of cash before they are fully ramped up, consider switching your customer billing cycle to charging some or all of your bill up front.
-If you stagger your billing, you can simply ask for a larger portion of your payment up front.
+Sales reps are expensive to find and train.
+To avoid running out of cash before they’re fully ramped up, consider switching your customer billing cycle to charge some or all of your bill up front.
+If you stagger your billing, you can simply ask for a larger portion of payment up front.
 If half your customers agree to the larger deposit, you’ll have more cash to build your sales team and more time for them to train up.

 2. Carve territory into small chunks